raspberrypilearning/quiz-time/en/step_5.md

 --- task ---

-Update the text content of the span using a template literal.
+Update the text content of the span.

 Notice: ``` `Score: ${score}` ``` uses backticks ``` ` ` ``` instead of `" "` or `' '`.